United States Information Agency: Non-broadcast educational and information efforts

 Its The Washington File information service, was intended to provide, in the words of the agency "both time-sensitive and in-depth information in five languages", incorporating full transcripts of speeches, Congressional testimony, articles by administration officials, and materials providing analysis of key issues.
 The agency also ran a number of websites to transmit information.

 Second, the agency ran a "Speakers and Specialists Program", sending Americans abroad for various public speaking and technical assistance roles.
 These speakers were referred to as "American Participants" or "AmParts".

 Third, the agency operated more than 100 "Information Resource Centers" abroad.
 These included some public-access libraries in developing countries.

 Finally, the USIA-operated foreign press centers in Washington, New York, and Los Angeles to "assist resident and visiting foreign journalists".
 In other major American cities, such as Chicago, Houston, Atlanta, Miami, and Seattle, the USIA worked cooperatively with other international press centers.

 Beginning with the 1958 Brussels World Fair, the USIA directed the design, construction, and operation of the U.S. pavilions representing the United States at major world Expos.

+Incidents

+During the 1954 Lavon Affair Israeli operatives targeted the libraries of the U.S. Information Agency in Alexandria and Cairo, with homemade bombs, consisting of bags containing acid placed over nitroglycerine, which were inserted into books and placed on the shelves of the libraries just before closing time.
+Several hours later, as the acid ate through the bags, the bombs would explode.
+They did little damage to the targets and caused no injuries or deaths.

+In 1957, USIA buildings in Taipei would be attacked during the May 24 incident.